-ReSharper can remember the last input that you used to find something with Search Everywhere/Go to Type, Go To File, and Go to Text actions.
-To enable or disable this behavior, use the Remember last search check box on the page of ReSharper options.
+ReSharper can remember the last input that you used to find something with Search Everywhere/Go to Type, Go to Symbol, Go To File, and Go to Text actions.
+To enable or disable this behavior, use the Remember last search checkbox on the page of ReSharper options.
 When this option is selected, ReSharper will also use your current selection in the editor as the initial search query.

 This feature is supported in the following languages and technologies: